arif98741/laravelbdsms/readme.md

 $response = SMS::via(Ssl::class)->shoot('017XXYYZZAA', 'helloooooooo boss!');
 </pre>
-That should do it.

-### Or, if you want to send message with queue.
+### Or, you can send message with queue.
 This queue will be added in your jobs table.
 Message will be sent as soon as job is run.
+Make sure you have **jobs** table and other jobs related functionalities enabled
 <pre>
 use Xenon\LaravelBDSms\Facades\SMS;
 use Xenon\LaravelBDSms\Provider\Ssl;